anandrajsingh/anandrajsingh.github.io/_posts/2024-7-18-Openstack.md

 It is the canonical implementation of Openstack's dashboard, which is extensible and provides a web based user interface to Openstack services.

 It requires Keystone for basic function.

+**Swift**
+It is highly available, distributed, eventually consistent object/blob storage.
+Organizations can use Swift to store lots of data efficiently, safely and cheaply.
+It's built for scale and optimised for durability, availabilty and concurrency across entire data set.
+Swift is ideal for storing unstructured data that can grow without bound.

+It requires Keystone for basic function.

+**Cinder**
+Cinder is the Openstack Block Storage service for providing volume to Nova Virtual Machines, Ironic bare metal hosts, container and more.

+Some goals of Cinder are to have:
+1) Component based architecture: Quickly add new behaviours.
+2) Highly available: Scale to very serious workloads.
+3) Fault-Tolerant: Isolated processes avoid cascading failures.
+4) Recoverable: Failures should be easy to diagnose, debug and rectify.
+5) Open Standards: Be a reference implemetation for a community-driven api.

+It requires Keystone for basic functions.